Quantum Coulomb glass on the Bethe lattice: Mean field equations

 We therefore take $n\to 0$ copies of the Hamiltonian, integrate out the Gaussian disorder and the fermions at all sites excepting the central one.
 The latter step becomes simple in the $z\to \infty$ limit, where a systematic $1/z$ cumulant expansion leads to a simple (extended) dynamical mean field theory structure~\cite{DMFT_review} with the effective action~\footnote{Note that Eq. \eqref{eq:Srep} neglects certain (temperature dependent) constant terms resulting from integrating out fermions at all lattice sites except one.
 These terms, not involving the Grassmann variables $c^{\,a}_\tau$ and $\overline c^{\,a}_\tau$, do not enter the correlators of the local effective model, however, they will become important when we study thermodynamic properties of the full lattice Hamiltonian.} \begin{widetext}

 The action \eqref{eq:Srep} is supplemented by the self-consistency conditions,

 \end{widetext} Disorder appears at this point only through the term $\sim W^2 $, coupling (correlating) different replicas, and the off-diagonal structure of the glass order parameter, $Q^{a\ne b}$, capturing density fluctuation correlations between different replicas subject to the same disorder.
 This replica-replica coupling in $S_{\rm rep}$ may lead to spontaneous replica symmetry breaking, characteristic to the glassy phase, and signaling that replicas break ergodicity individually and differently.
+In the next subsection we first address the simpler replica symmetric symmetric solution, before sketching the procedure in the regime of full replica symmetric breaking in subsection \ref{subsec:rsb}.
+For more technical details, we refer the reader to Appendix ~\ref{app:rsb}.